chef/automate/terraform/a2ha-terraform/How-to-destroy-infra.md

 # SCENARIO 1

-If you are running chef-automate provision-infra and in between anything occure and provision get stopped then run below command to destroy that half part to start provision again.
+If you are running chef-automate provision-infrastructure and in between anything occure and provision get stopped then run below command to destroy that half part to start provision again.

 `for i in 1;do i=$PWD;cd /hab/a2_deploy_workspace/terraform/;terraform destroy -state=/hab/a2_deploy_workspace/terraform/destroy/aws/terraform.tfstate;cd $i;done`

 # SCENARIO 2

-If you have successfully done provision-infra and after that if you want to destroy infra then run below command in below order.
+If you have successfully done provision-infrastructure and after that if you want to destroy infra then run below command in below order.

 `for i in 1;do i=$PWD;cd /hab/a2_deploy_workspace/terraform/destroy/aws/;terraform init;cd $i;done`